skip to main content

 All English classes have summer reading assignments.

-Only some AP or AS Classes require summer assignments, if you do not see a tab for your AP or AS class below, then that class does not have a summer assignment.
+Some AP or AS Classes, but not all, require summer assignments, if you do not see a tab for your AP or AS class below, then that class does not have a summer assignment.

 Summer Assignments for ALL CLASSES